jtatum/ATOMac-talk/README.rst

 ====================================
-Baypiggies ATOMac talk - 29-Jul-2011
+ATOMac and BDD GUI testing in Python
 ====================================
 Files
 =====